calphool/TRS80GS/README.md

 current (March 2018) schematics don't implement this idea.

 (July 2018) I haven't done anything with ExtVid yet.
 I've come to realize that it's unlikely to just work out of the box, because the
 RESET line on the TMS9118A does double duty as some kind of video sync signal.
-So I'd probably have to device a sync separator circuit for the ExtVid line, then amplify that signal up to whatever ungodly voltage causes the RESET to act like a SYNC signal.
+So I'd probably have to come up with a sync separator circuit for the ExtVid line, then amplify that signal up to whatever ungodly voltage causes the RESET to act like a SYNC signal.
 I probably should just hook up a video signal to see how bad it tears as it moves down the screen -- maybe it's still usable without all that extra circuitry -- just haven't tried it yet.